SriramKg/node_express_3/README.md

 ## Overview

 This backend system is developed for a virtual event management platform, focusing on user registration, event scheduling, and participant management.
-It uses Node.js with Express.js and employs in-memory data structures to manage data.
+It uses Node.js with Express.js and employs MongoDB database to manage data.
 The system also features secure user authentication using bcrypt for password hashing and JWT for session management.

 ## Features